santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 ## Task 1.3: Initial Draft

 **Definition and Context:**
 Jobs to be Done (JTBD) is a knowledge framework that aims to understand the underlying goals that customers aim to accomplish when they 'hire' a product or service.
-Instead of pigeonholing customers into misleading demographic categories like age, income, or location, JTBD examines why customers make purchases - what job do they need done?
+Instead of pigeonholing customers into misleading demographic categories like age, income, or location, JTBD examines why customers make purchases in the first place - what job do they need done?
+The framework's core premise that customers will 'hire' products to perform specific jobs, and will subsequently 'fire' them if they perform poorly (Christensen et al., 2016).
+To achieve this, JTBD considers 3 dimensions of every job:
+1. Functional
+2. Emotional
+3.